 Djokovic has had a mixed start to 2013.
 He won the season opening exhibition event in Abu Dhabi (which has given itself the rather presumptious title of the Mubalada World Tennis Championships) but suffered a shock straight sets defeat to Bernard Tomic at the Hopman Cup, something he blamed on his late arrival to Australia.

 But none of his rivals have started especially quickly.
-Murray looks set to defend his Brisbane title but he’s been markedly rusty in all of his matches this week while the Spaniard Ferrer was made to look decidedly second rate by Nikolay Davydenko in Doha and Czech Berdych crashed out in Chennai.
+Murray looks set to defend his Brisbane title but he’s been markedly rusty in all of his matches this week while David Ferrer was made to look decidedly second rate by Nikolay Davydenko in Doha and Tomas Berdych crashed out in Chennai.

 Davydenko’s return to form could provide an intriguing subplot in Melbourne.
 He was a genuine contender for the title back in 2010 and may well have gone all the way if he’d found a way past eventual winner Federer in the quarters.
 He’s been on fire in Qatar, certainly the best tennis I’ve seen him play since he won the ATP World Tour Finals at the end of 2009.

 David Cox writes for Livestreamingsport.com, an award-winning sports, news and live stream website.

 Join the Stevegtennis.com tennis club for free.
 Just enter your email below for...